 Part of County Council’s plan to increase access to voters

-“These additional secure ballot drop boxes means voters have greater opportunities to express their voice and participate in the democratic process,” said Dunn, who represents the Renton Highlands on the Council.
+“These additional secure ballot drop boxes means voters have greater opportunities to express their voice and participate in the democratic process, said Dunn, who represents the cities of Covington and Maple Valley on the County Council.

 “I’m excited to be moving forward with expanding access and services to make it easier for the voters of King County to exercise their right to vote,” said Julie Wise Director of King County Elections.
 “I’m grateful for the County Council’s support and partnership in expanding access to democracy.”

-Over 100 sites were considered, with suggestions from local jurisdictions, community partners, the voting public, the King County Council and the King County Executive’s Office.
-Plans for a drop box site in the Renton Highlands are in place.
-The final location will be announced and installed before the general election this November.
+Over 100 sites were considered.
+Locations included public libraries, current ballot drop-off locations, suggestions from local jurisdictions, community partners, the voting public, the King County Council and the King County Executive’s Office.
+Two of the accepted locations included the Tahoma School District Central Services Center and the Covington library.

 33 drop boxes will be installed at new drop box sites and 7 drop boxes will replace and extend the useful life of 3 existing drop boxes at current drop box locations.
 24 of the drop boxes will be installed at public libraries and 3 are focused on providing access for geographically isolated communities on Vashon Island, SE King County and East King County.

 19 new drop box locations will be available for the August 2016 Primary Election, with 14 new drop box locations in place for the November 2016 General Election.